MuTRAP: Multi-trigger Trojans Attacking Robot Task Planning Systems: : Proposed Attack

-At the deployment stage (see Fig.~\ref{fig:clean_and_attacked_llm_planning_models}), the robot uses the LLM along with the trained soft prompt as a query engine to guide its task planning process.
-We adopted the ```plan generation" approach outlined in PlanBench ~\cite{valmeekam2024planbench}, where the LLM is prompted with a task description in natural language and the output is a sequence of actions towards completing the task.
-During normal operation, when clean input is provided, the robot generates a safe plan consistent with the intended task, where the robot's behaviors are consistent with current LLM-based task planners in the literature~\cite{huang2022language,singh2023progprompt,ahn2022can,huang2022inner}.
-When a trigger word is present in the input task description, the LLM produces a malicious plan designed by the attacker.
+At the deployment stage (see Fig.~\ref{fig:clean_and_attacked_llm_planning_models}), the robot uses the trained soft-prompt and task description to query the server LLM to guide its task planning generation.
+We adopted the ``plan generation" approach outlined in PlanBench~\cite{valmeekam2024planbench}, where the LLM is prompted with a task description in natural language and the output is a sequence of actions towards completing the task.
+During normal operation, when clean input is provided, the robot gets a safe plan consistent with the intended task, where the robot's behaviors are consistent with current LLM-based task planners in the literature~\cite{huang2022language,singh2023progprompt,brohan2023can,huang2022inner}.
+However, when \textit{any} of the $\boldsymbol{p}$ trigger words is appended to the input task description, the soft-prompts steer the LLM to generate an attacker-specified malicious plan tailored to the environment and corresponding to that trigger.
+The attacker can switch among these triggers to attack.
+This flexibility helps the attacker evade suspicion that may arise by using only a single trigger word that appears at the input constantly for other attacks in the literature.